-Participate in Failure Review Boards (FRBs) to troubleshoot and resolve anomalies and test failures.
-Develop mitigation plans and identify impacts to subsystems and spacecraft performance.
+- Participate in Failure Review Boards (FRBs) to troubleshoot and resolve anomalies and test failures.
+Develop mitigation plans and identify impacts to subsystem, spacecraft, and mission performance.

-Travel within the U.S. approximately once a month for approximately 4 days per trip.
+- Travel within the U.S. approximately one to two times per month for approximately 3-4 days per trip.

 TYPICAL EDUCATION AND EXPERIENCE: Bachelors and fourteen (14) years or more experience; Masters and twelve (12) years or more experience; PhD or JD and nine (9) years or more experience.

 - MS in Optical Engineering, Aerospace Engineering, Electrical Engineering, Physics, or similar technical discipline

 - 5 years of engineering experience with satellite payload systems